47degrees/sbt-microsites/docs/src/main/tut/docs/settings.md

   )
 ```

-Therefore, the next snippet represents an example combining these three ways:
+Therefore, the next snippet represents an example that combines these three ways:

 ```
 micrositeConfigYaml := ConfigYml(